-From these plots, it is clearly seen that at small $p_T$ the measured elliptic flow coefficients can be reasonably well reproduced by using all three EoSs.
-In fact, different EoSs give roughly similar results, and all of them fail to describe the data when $p_T$ increases beyond $\sim $~2~GeV due to the ideal hydrodynamics employed in this study.
-In order to discriminate the EoSs, we presented the results from different EoSs on the same plot and focus only in the low $p_T$ region, as shown in Fig.~\ref{v2eos}.
-The upper-left plot of Fig.~\ref{v2eos} shows the results of $v_2$ vs. $p_T$ for all charged particles at 130 GeV; the upper-right plot gives those at 200 GeV; the lower-left and lower-right plots present results at 200 GeV of 0 - 5\% centrality of all charged particles and of identified pions, respectively.
-The data are from the STAR collaboration \cite{star-v2-1}.
+From these plots, it is seen that at small $p_T$ the measured elliptic flow coefficients can be reasonably well reproduced by using all three EoS's.
+Overall, different EoS's give roughly similar results, and all of them fail to describe the kaon data at 200 GeV when $p_T$ increases beyond $\sim $~2~GeV, probably reflecting the limitations of the ideal hydrodynamics employed in this study.
 It can be seen that the results of LQCD are slightly different from those of CEP and FOS for $p_T < 1$ GeV.
-The obtained $v_2$ is slightly bigger, and describes better the data.
 This can be understood as follows.
 For an EoS featuring a first order phase transition, such as FO, the pressure gradient vanishes when the system enters this region.
 In the present case, although CEP and FOS describe smooth phase transitions, their properties are more similar to that of FO than to those of LQCD.
-For LQCD, it could be inferred from Fig.~\ref{e3pt4} that the pressure gradient is bigger than those from other EoSs in the high temperature region ($T \geq 0.3$ GeV).
+For LQCD, it could be inferred from Fig.~\ref{e3pt4} that the pressure gradient is bigger than those from other EoS's in the high-temperature region ($T \geq 0.3$ GeV).
 As a result, in the case of LQCD, the initial spatial eccentricity of the system would be transformed into momentum anisotropy with the biggest amplified magnitude at high temperature as well as during the hadronization process.
-At 200 GeV, on one hand, the evolution of the matter spend more time in the QGP phase where most eccentricity is developed, therefore the asymptotic behaviour of LQCD at high temperature plays an increasingly important role, which makes it distinct from all other EoSs.
-On the other hand, at a lower incident energy, 130~GeV, the system develops relatively more anisotropy in the transition region, therefore the properties of the phase transition become more important.
+At 200 GeV, higher initial temperatures could be achieved, and consequently, the matter in evolution spends more time in the QGP phase where most eccentricity is developed.
+Therefore the asymptotic behavior of LQCD at high temperature plays an increasingly important role, which makes it distinct from all other EoS's.
+On the other hand, at a lower incident energy, 130~GeV, the system develops relatively more anisotropy in the transition region.
+Therefore the properties of the phase transition become more important.
 This makes the curve of CEP to become closer to that of LQCD.